avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 * Improved rendering flow, when the application launches, where the Load Last Theme preference is enabled.
 * A new theme, NeonBanana has been added.
 (A hat tip to @rigvedmaanas, whose Flipper Zero theme inspired the Dark Mode)
 * Theme palette, *Colour cascade*.
 This allows you to cascade a colour from the colour palette, to associated widgets.
 E.g. for the tile labelled *Button*, the colour can be cascaded, to the button colour property of buttons in all widgets which include a button.
+* All pop-up dialogues can now be closed with a press of the Escape button.
+This does not apply to the *Control Panel* or the *Preview Panel*.

 # Known Issues and Behaviours